 CPAD Research Environment

-Growth and development in the areas of performance and practice-based research at UEL is evidenced by investment in a new multi-million pound Performing Arts and Media Centre at University Square Stratford.
-The new venue consolidates significant partnerships that have been established since 2005 with East London Dance, Stratford Circus, Stratford Rising, and Theatre Royal Stratford East.
+Our commitment to growth in performance and practice-based research is evident in the new, multi-million-pound Performing Arts and Media Centre at University Square Stratford.
+This facility strengthens our long-standing partnerships with key organisations such as East London Dance, Stratford Circus, Stratford Rising, and Theatre Royal Stratford East, which have been in place since 2005.

-Our research is interdisciplinary and spans four main research groups:
+Our interdisciplinary research is organised into four main groups:

-We have a resident theatre company, True Heart Theatre Company, linked to the Theatre Studies programme and housed at UEL.
-True Heart uses Playback Theatre to build communities and international collaborations.
-Veronica Needa, the artistic director of True Heart, serves as a regular guest lecturer and hosts public performances to serve the UK Chinese community.
+True Heart Theatre Company, our resident theatre company, is linked to the Theatre Studies programme and is based at UEL.
+True Heart uses Playback Theatre to build communities and foster international collaborations.
+The artistic director, Veronica Needa, is a regular guest lecturer and organises public performances for the UK Chinese community.

-We are building international networks through the AHRC-funded Walking Artists Network (£49,000), Festival Route BR-116 and DRIFT International Residency (£20,000) funded by the Arts Council and British Council, and national networks through the Arts Council funded tour of Guantanamo Boy (£49,000) to engage new audiences and beneficiaries.
+We are actively building international networks through projects like the Walking Artists Network (funded by the AHRC), the Festival Route BR-116, and the DRIFT International Residency (funded by the Arts Council and British Council).
+We also strengthen our national networks with initiatives like the Arts Council-funded tour of Guantanamo Boy, which aims to reach new audiences.

-Our researchers have performed at the Cultural Olympiad, Hayward Gallery, London International Festival of Theatre (LIFT), and London 2012 Festival.
-Our partners include the National Theatre Wales and British Museum while extending practices to cultural policy-making NGOs and IOs (Action Aid, IREX, UNICEF).
+Our researchers have showcased their work at prestigious events, including the Cultural Olympiad, Hayward Gallery, London International Festival of Theatre (LIFT), and the London 2012 Festival.
+We partner with institutions like the National Theatre Wales and the British Museum and have extended our practices to NGOs and international organisations like Action Aid, IREX, and UNICEF.

-These outward-facing events and partnerships form a unique approach to our practice and research environment, providing a rich engagement with the creative industries and knowledge exchange opportunities that emphasise community engagement and the arts.
+These public-facing events and partnerships are central to our research environment, offering valuable engagement with the creative industries and emphasising community-focused knowledge exchange.

-All of the noted practices generate knowledge based on the theme of cultural locatedness and participatory art practices.
+All of these practices generate knowledge centred on themes of cultural locatedness and participatory art.

 Research Strategy